youssef869/Mini-Projects/FIFO/readme.md

 # Introduction
 Implementing a FIFO (First-In-First-Out) memory.
-FIFO is memory structure that stores and retrieves data elements in the order they were added.
+FIFO is a memory structure that stores and retrieves data elements in the order they were added.
 The FIFO memory will be designed to have two main
 operations: writing (enqueuing) data and reading (dequeuing) data.
 We'll use two internal pointers (counters) to keep track of the write and read positions within the memory.
 The write pointer advances